 In 2015 I started working with digital disability producer and artist, Sarah Pickthall to unpack my thinking, artistic methods and dance practice as a unique deaf dance artist interested in the voices, perspectives and practice of disabled and deaf artists globally.

-TIME – Passages of Time Following a development of Chisato’s new score alongside music culture specialist Michael Spencer in 2015, we are delighted to work in 2016 with sonic artist Danny Bright and lighting and production designer Jon Armstrong and our 3 dancers, Patricia Alcade Zafra, Kristina Alleyne and Nathan Goodman.
-With additional abstract film by Fiona Ring and Dave Packer, we showcased this new work in September 2016 at Spire Arts in Brighton as part of Brighton Digital Festival.
+Passages of Time Following a development of Chisato’s new score alongside music culture specialist Michael Spencer in 2015, we were delighted to work in 2016 with sonic artist Danny Bright and lighting and production designer Jon Armstrong and our 3 dancers, Patricia Alcade Zafra, Kristina Alleyne and Nathan Goodman.
+With additional abstract film by Fiona Ring and Dave Packer, we showcased this new work at Spire Arts in Brighton as part of Brighton Digital Festival in 2016.